 United’s MileagePlus program is one of the most valuable in the industry, with perks and benefits that many other airlines try to mimic.

-Maximizing each of the perks is important so you get the most out of your status — the more you fly and benefit from your status, the more you “break even” on what you spend.
+Maximizing each of the perks is important so that you get the most out of your status — the more you fly and benefit from your status, the more you break even on what you spend.

-Here’s how we value each individual elite level according to average usage across all benefits (not just those with seating and upgrades):
+Here’s how we value each individual elite level according to average usage across all benefits (not just those with seating and upgrades), along with a value range to give you a broader idea of what to expect with both low and high usage:

 Now, we’ve valued most everything at what we believe is an average usage, but there’s certainly a range to what you may experience from elite status.
 On the lower end, you may not use every benefit, or you may not take advantage of them on most flights.
 On the upper end, you may take advantage of benefits on nearly every flight, such as upgrades.